mrukamal/SpringBoot-JPA-Calendar-Rest-Service/README.md

 * 	Maven.

 Installation and setup
+*   Unzip the RestAPICalendar.zip to a directory on the computer.
-* 	In the Eclipse IDE, import the attached project as a Maven project.
+* 	In the Eclipse IDE, import the project files as a Maven project.
 * 	The included pom.xml will download and setup all dependencies.
 * 	Once download is complete, run the project by right clicking and selecting either Run As or Debug As and selecting "Spring Boot App"
 * 	Once the project is running in Eclipse, use a tool like Google Postman to call the API and create calendar and events.